diegoami/DA_ML_Capstone/solutions.md

 To find out about images in the training / validation set that I might have misclassified, I created a simple graphical tool under  _letsplay_classifier/requirements.txt_ .

 For this, I use a list of images that were misclassified (_misclassified.json_) produced by the script _verify_model.py_ .
-Using a small GUI in the file _sel_image.py_ I try and sort between images that have a very high probability of being classified wrongly, and write down the images  where I reject the expected label for the predicted one under _rejected.json_.
-All of t
+Using a small GUI tool,  _sel_image.py_ I can go through  images that have a very high probability of being classified wrongly, and save the images where I reject the expected label for the predicted one under _rejected.json_.
+These files are used then everywhere when I train or evaluate a model from locally saved datasets, to move files to their correct label directories.

+### PREDICTOR

+The file _predict.py_ contains the methods that are necessary to deploy the model to an endpoint.
+It works both locally and on a Sagemaker container and requires a previously trained model.

+* input_fn: this is be the endpoint entry point, which converts a JSON payload to a Pillow Image
+* model_fn: predicts a category using a previously trained model, from an image in the domain space (a screenshot from Mount Blade in format 320 x 180)
+* output_fn: returns the model output as a list of log probabilites for each class

+### ENDPOINT

+The file _endpoint.py_ contains a method to call an endpoint with a subset of model and collect predictions, to show a classification report and a confidence matrix.
+It requires locally saved data, but the model is accessed through a published endpoint, unlike the _verify_model.py_ component which serves a similar purpose.

+_endpoint.py_ works only in Sagemaker, when called from a Jupyter Notebook.
+Examples can be seen in the jupyter notebooks, for instance in CNN_Solution.ipynb

-### MODEL DEPLOY
+### JUPYTER NOTEBOOKS

 ### ENDPOINT CALL
 The way we exchange data between the client and the service could be improved, as the performance and the time needed to get results on a batch of images is considerable.